hqzell/tp/docs/UserGuide.md

 ### Rules and limitations

 **Q**: Can I add two residents with the same name?<br>
 **A**: No. The app treats residents with the same name as duplicates, even if their other details are different.
-Try to add extra words to the name unique to each resident, e.g.,
+Try adding unique qualifiers to the name, e.g., `Alex Tan (Block 14)` and `Alex Tan (Block 9)`.
 **Q**: Can I delete more than one resident at once?<br>
 **A**: Yes.
 You can delete multiple residents in one command by providing multiple indices.